Managing local authentication

 Local authentication is enabled by default in your ThoughtSpot Cloud environment.
 This means that any local user you create can sign in to ThoughtSpot with the specific ThoughtSpot credentials you set up for them when creating the user.

-If you disable local authentication, no local user can log into ThoughtSpot.
+If you disable local authentication, no local user can sign in to ThoughtSpot.

 You can enable or disable local authentication from the Admin Console.

-Navigate to the Admin Console by clicking on the Admin tab from the top navigation bar.
+Navigate to the Admin Console by selecting the Admin tab from the top navigation bar.
 Select Local from the side navigation bar that appears.